Sponsored Item: Crack Kraken's Code Contes...

 “Then you should be used to traveling,” Isac muttered and snagged his skin back, stopping up the top with its cork and fastening it to his belt.

-Prescott sighed at his brother and turned away from the rest of his companions to further survey the tract of land ahead of them.
-Traversing into the weald several paces, he knelt down on one knee and ran his palm over the blades of grass and a few fallen leaves.
+Prescott sighed at his brother and turned away from the rest of his companions to further survey the tract of land ahead.
+Traversing into the wild several paces, he knelt down on one knee and ran his palm over the blades of grass and a few fallen leaves.
 He lifted one between his fingers and brought it up under his nose.
 Quickly scurrying to his feet, he placed two fingers to his lips.
 Grom turned his head and watched the tall, slender half-elf produce a loud, echoing screech.
 As the shrill whistle rose upward into the air, the sounds of rustling branches and falling leaves above caught Grom’s attention.
 Descending from the leafy canopy flew a dark-colored, spotted owl.
 Grom flinched as the bird skimmed just over his head and landed gracefully on Prescott’s shoulder.
 Prescott cooed and stroked the feathers atop the owl’s slightly tilted head, and the bird hooted as if offering a sort of reply.
 Grom watched with some amazement at the strange conversation between bird and half-elf.
 Letting out a final, resounding hoot, the owl ruffled its feathers, flapped its wings, and flew out of sight into the forest.
 Prescott dropped the leaf, and he trod back toward Grom.

 “A friend of yours?”